 Information Architecture explores theoretical and practical information architecture techniques.
 Covers the need for IA, the role of an information architect, documentation processes for IA deliverables, and application of IA principles.
 Course content is examined in the context of user experience design (UX), including the following disciplines: interaction design, interface design, graphic design, and content management.
 (3 credits; graded; 7 weeks)

 Information Design and Communication introduces the concepts, vocabulary, tools, and technologies of the design and presentation of both electronically processed and print information.
 Practical exercises increase visual literacy building to a final Prezi presentation that includes an audio component.
-Prerequisite: Virtual Learning and Teams.
+Prerequisite: Maximizing the Value of Virtual Teams.
 (3 credits; graded; 6 weeks)

 Information Design Trends explores the political and cultural impact of policies related to how content is used across digital mediums, most particularly the Internet/Web.
 The US Congress and the Federal Communications Commission (FCC) are defining policies that will shape how digital information is accessed and used for a generation.
 Topics include network management (particularly the issue of network neutrality), privacy, fair use, intellectual property, and copyright.
-Prerequisite: Virtual Learning and Teams.
+Prerequisite: Maximizing the Value of Virtual Teams.
 (3 credits; graded; 7 weeks)

 Applied Research focuses on research writing, research methods, and the development of a final Capstone research study.